 - Do not buy the Edge 1030 if you already have the Edge 1000.
 Unless you do marathons rides and the additional external battery would be extremely useful for you, or you are a Strava junkie, or if (like me) you live in a rain forest!

 - Buy the Edge 1000 if you don’t care about the larger size or the extra battery life.
-But only if the Edge 1000 is very much cheaper, as it is right now.
+But only if the Edge 1000 is very much cheaper.
 Usually, it does not make sense to buy something that is out of date, unless the older unit is still excellent, and the price difference is so big that it becomes a no-brainer.
 July 2018 update: this was the case until a couple of months ago, but now the Edge 1000 price has shot back up, so that it costs almost as much as the 1030.
 This being the case, I am not sure why anyone would buy it.
 Unless you want to get a great deal on a Used or Refurbished Edge 1000 from Amazon.

 Once you make your choice, please consider clicking through from one of my affiliate links to buy it.
 It is the only way I can earn an income from writing these reviews … and it costs you nothing at all.
 So you get the best bike computer for your needs, and I get to keep on blogging – a real win/win situation!